Superheroes of the New Age: Louise HayNovember 23, 2010

 Ms Hay has made millions selling people the idea that positive thinking can cure every single illness there is, without so much as an asprin, to say nothing of surgical procedures.
 Yet when faced with simple straight forward issue that really can be effectively dealt with by muttering a few positive words at oneself, she instantly capitulated.

 Hay “healed” her “cancer” within six months, as was “confirmed” by the “doctors” whose names she has “forgotten”.
 She claims she managed this feat by forgiving those who “raped” her as a child.
-Yes — quotation marks again, given the financial interests and dangerous quackery involved.
+Yes — quotation marks again I’m afraid, given the financial interests and dangerous quackery involved.
 It’s standard woo procedure to weave deeply personal and private details into the fabric of their supernatural claims, so that any expression doubt immediately looks like a sadistic personal attack.
+She was already selling her first book.
+Why didn’t she keep the evidence that would back up her claims?

 So Louise Hay — who couldn’t use thoughts to come to terms with the fact that humans get older — has made millions telling others that they can use thoughts to cure conditions like leprosy, AIDS, cancer, seizures, stroke, and even being comatose, to name but a few from the 80 odd pages of Heal Your Body.
 (A book, incidentally, which contains no entry for face lift or aging.)